blasut/Ourea/README.md

 Action:

-- Bevaka
+- Watch
-- Visa
+- Show

-Finders/Antal
+Finders & counts

 - 5
+- latest
+- all

+Kind

+- any kind of data that is representated in your system
+- user
+- subscriber
-- senaste
+- payments
-- alla
+- customer

-Typ

-ADD EXAMPLES

 Where

 - Datum ranges
-- Innehåller
+- Contains

 Exempel

 ADD EXAMPELS

-**Senaste händelser:**
-3 senaste sorterat på VER ID.

-"Kategorier" genom att skriva [KATEGORI]:[TITEL] i titelfältet
+"Categories" by writing [CATEGORY]:[TITLE]